Broken Bones can be More Serious than You May Think

 For most, a fractured arm, ankle, or toe is almost a rite of passage in childhood.
-Often, these fractures are not high impact breaks, and they heal in a matter of months.
-However, broken bones come in a variety of forms, and depending on how, when, where, and what bone is broken can drastically change the seriousness of your condition.
-Further, if a broken bone is not set right, a serious infection called osteomyelitis can set in, which can potentially require amputation of the limb simply as the result of a fracture.
-If you broke a bone in an accident, it is important to understand the seriousness of such an injury before you consider settling the matter.
+Often, these fractures are not high-impact breaks, and they heal in a matter of months.
+However, broken bones can occur in various situations, and depending on how, when, where, and what bone is broken, many are serious injuries that can drastically change your current and future medical condition.

 • Greenstick Fracture: when the bone is slightly broken as the result of being bent;

-• Stable Fracture: The bone is broken but the ends line up;
+• Stable Fracture: The bone is broken, but the ends still line up;

-• Open/Compound Fracture: when the bone pierces through the skin at the time of fracture;
+• Open/Compound Fracture: when the broken bone fractures pierce through the skin at the time of the incident;

 • Transverse Fracture: when the bone fractures horizontally;